How to Order a Wedding Album:

 If you have chosen a linen or leather wrap for your album, the next thing to do is go about picking out which colour you'd like the album bound in.
 If you're going for an acrylic front cover, you still need to choose which colour you'd like the spine and back cover.
 Below are the colour swatches produced by the lab I use:

 Leather: (Acrylic covered albums must be bound in leather, not linen.
 There are some vegan friendly faux leather options too, but sadly these are currently only available in fewer colours.
 Drop me an email for more info.)

 6) Let me know what you'd like the front of the album to say...

-If you're going for an acrylic covered album, I'm usually able to include your names and dates on the image that's then sealed within the cover, but if you're having a wrapped album, whether that's leather or linen, you'll need to let me know what you want the album to say, and how you want it to look.
+If you're going for an acrylic-cover album, I'm usually able to include your names and dates on the image that's then sealed within the cover.
+If you're having a wrapped album, whether that's leather or linen, you'll need to let me know what you want the album to say, and how you want it to look.
 Most couples choose to go with their first names and the date below.
-The text can either be clear embossed (whereby the details are simply pressed into the cover) or embossed and coloured - examples of which are given below on a navy blue leather wrapped album:
+The text can either be blind embossed (whereby the details are simply pressed into the cover) or embossed and coloured - examples of which are given below on a navy blue leather-wrapped album: